Professional Musician Case Studies and Support from Experts in Education

 “Curtis Madigan’s courses are truly special.
 Students all over the world practice with metronomes all the time, but it seems there’s only a handful of players who really achieve great rhythm.
 It’s as if it’s in their bones and can’t be taught.
 Curtis’s method is the first that I’ve seen that can really teach that X-factor of great, deeply rooted rhythm.
 I feel like every musician should check this out.” – Drew Taubenfeld, Musical Director for Selena Gomez, Meghan Trainor, Demi Lovato, and Leon Bridges

 Curtis Madigan’s innovative theory of rhythm heralds the arrival of an entirely new paradigm for music education.
 In my twenty years of evaluating arts programs across America, the Sound Formation Method is the most exciting and promising music step-by-step learning system I have seen.
-It capitalizes on the natural integration of music and mathematics and catapults student learning in both subject areas.
 Fortunate are the students who have access to this program!
-This isthe future of music education.– Lynn Waldorf, PhD, Arts & Education Consultant
+This is the future of music education.– Lynn Waldorf, PhD, Arts & Education Consultant

-I believe parents of gifted children will find Sound Formation an excellent resource for their children.
 This visual-spatial approach to music is highly engaging and can improve attention and focus.
-Once visual-spatial learners see the visual representations of rhythmic patterns, they are able to read musical notation more easily and effectively, remembering the shapes of the various rhythms.
-I also enjoy Curtis as a person; he is a good human!
+Once learners see the visual representations of rhythmic patterns, they are able to read musical notation more easily and effectively, remembering the shapes of the various rhythms.

 Linda Silverman, Ph.D.